-Involuntary Bankruptcy Lawyers in Los Angeles, Orange, San Diego, Riverside, and San Bernardino Counties Representing Petitioning Creditors and Debtors in Southern California
+Involuntary Bankruptcy Lawyers in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley Representing Petitioning Creditors and Debtors in California

 An involuntary bankruptcy proceeding is a bankruptcy filed by the creditors of a debtor alleging that they are not paying their debts as they come due.

 Involuntary cases are treated as similar to an adversary or contested matter in that the Federal Rules of Bankruptcy Procedure apply in many respects.
 This can involve discovery as to the debts owed and whether the debtor is paying those debts when they come due.

 Bankruptcy courts also oversee contested matters, which are somewhat less formal than an adversary proceeding, but are handled procedurally by many of the same rules, including discovery, under Rule 9014 of the Federal Rules of Bankruptcy Procedure.
 The Federal Rules of Bankruptcy Procedure often refer to the Federal Rules of Civil Procedure, along with the Local Bankruptcy Rules and common law of federal civil procedure.
 Since state law applies to many issues, including the determination of debts that are owed, an attorney should also be familiar with California law on breaches of contract, judgments, issue preclusion, claim preclusion and other doctrines that may apply.